uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/visualisation.md

 # Visualisation

-It has been said that 90% of all information absorbed by a sighted human's brain is visual, and hence we are not very good at processing large amounts of raw data in numeral or text form.
+Much of the information absorbed by a sighted human's brain is visual, and hence we are not very good at processing large amounts of raw data in numeric or text form.
 We often need something visual to represent data to help us understand it.
-"Data visualisation" means graphically representing data.
-This is done to attempt to convey information about data visually, so that it is easier for us to interpret.
+"Data visualisation" means graphically representing data, to try and convey information about data in a way that is easier for us to interpret.
 This is an important method that we can use to help us find patterns, trends or correlations that might not have been identified otherwise.
 To see some examples have a look at the website [Information is Beautiful](https://informationisbeautiful.net/), which contains a huge number of data visualisations.